Y-PLONI/indexer_lib_sivan22/README.md

 - **Dart SDK**: ^3.9.2
 - **.NET SDK**: 8.0 or higher (for building the C# library)
 - **Platform**: Windows (tested), Linux, or macOS

+Android is currently not supported for the C# NativeAOT bridge.

 ## Building the Library